eduardovra/eduardovra.github.io/_drafts/asgi-web-server.markdown

     uvicorn.run(app, host="0.0.0.0", port=8000)
 ```

 That was the simplest thing I could come up with in terms of functionality to support.
-Here, if we're to mock uvicorn's behavior, all we need to implement is a HTTP GET request/response cycle.
-Of course, the application will need an ASGI interface to communicate with the server as well.
+Here, if we're to mock [uvicorn's][uvicorn] behavior, all we need to implement is a HTTP GET request/response cycle.
+Of course, the server will need an ASGI interface to communicate with the application as well.
 All thing considered, the job was basically creating a Python application that converts HTTP protocol messages to the ASGI interface, and vice-versa.

 Let's begin by having a look on how HTTP works.

 ### The HTTP protocol

-Luckily, HTTP is a text based protocol, and it's fairly easy to parse.
+Luckily, [HTTP][] is a text based protocol, and it's fairly easy to parse.
 The basic format of the *Request* message is this:

 ```
 GET / HTTP/1.1\r\n